Boxplots

 axis.text.y = element_blank())

 The package ggformula is built on top of another package called ggplot2 and so any ggplot2 function can be added to a ggformula generated graphic.
 For example, we can change the theme to a built-in theme.
-To connect ggplot2 functions, we will use a + at the end of the line precedding the function.
+To connect ggplot2 functions, we will use a + at the end of the line preceding the function.

 Try changing the theme to the following graph: